jaabmar/private-pgd/README.md

 ## Contents

-The `src` folder contains the core code of the package, organized into several subfolders, each catering to specific functionalities:
+The `src` folder contains the core code of the package, organized into several subfolders, each catering to specific functionalities.
+The codebase is heavily inspired by the [repository of PGM](https://github.com/ryan112358/private-pgm), reflecting in the design and implementation of various components.

 ### 1. Mechanisms (`src/mechanisms`):
    - Handles marginal selection and privatization.